m-ld/sustainable-web-apps/spec/design/prior-art.md

 ## local-first

-The concept of "local-first" applications, as canonically described by Ink&Switch [2], emphasises prioritizing the user's local device as the primary storage and processing location for data, with synchronization capabilities for collaboration and resilience.
+The concept of "local-first" applications, as canonically described by Ink&Switch [[LOFI]], emphasises prioritizing the user's local device as the primary storage and processing location for data, with synchronization capabilities for collaboration and resilience.

 ![local-first software empowers collaboration and offline usage by storing data locally and syncing when possible](https://pbs.twimg.com/media/FLVeiv4XEBIH8uK?format=jpg&name=4096x4096)